-for powder dosing.
+For safe dosing of chemicals in your lab.
 Unique powder pump for free-flowing solid substances.

 The LAMBDA DOSER & HI-DOSER powder feeder is a unique programmable powder pump for free-flowing solid substances.

-This laboratory instrument, consisting of a dosing unit coupled to a digitally controlled stepping motor, allows the constant and reproducible dosing of solids.
-As the DOSER powder feeder offers different control options, it can also be used in automatically controlled processes.
+As the DOSER / HI-DOSER powder feeder offers different control options, it can also be used in automatically controlled processes.

 Automation of the powder dispensing process in the life sciences, pharmaceutical or analytical laboratory can be done with the programmable powder dosing pump as it reduces human error, risk of spillage and conforms to laboratory safety standards.

 The powder dosing instruments such as DOSER 0.2 L, DOSER 1 L, DOSER 3 L, HI-DOSER 1 L, HI-DOSER 3 L and its accessories & consumables can be viewed at www.lambda-instruments.com/powder-doser/doser-hidoser-image-gallery/.

 Types of LAMBDA DOSER and Hi-DOSER powder feeding equipment

 The dosing speed can be set directly on the control display of the powder feeder or remotely from 0–999 speed range for precise and reproducible solid flow rate.

 The powder dosing rate depends mainly on the powder properties.